andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 * useMemo(fn, []) => It executes fn() and returns the value when [] changes.
 * useCallback(fn, []) => It returns fn when [] changes

+The useCallback hook in React is used to memoize functions, which means it memoizes the function instance so that it does not get recreated on every render unless its dependencies change.

 ```Javascript
 import React, { useState, useCallback } from 'react';